MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListItems.md

 - With the Block switch.
 - With the Allow switch where the ListType parameter value is URL and the ListSubType parameter value is AdvancedDelivery.
+- With the Allow switch where the ListType parameter value is IP.

 You can't use this switch with the ExpirationDate or RemoveAfter parameter.